-(Source: Wisconsin Department of Transportation Facilities Development Manual)
+(Source: WDOT Facilities Development Manual)

 A functionally classified road system is one in which streets and highways are grouped into classes according to the character of service they provide, ranging from a high degree of travel mobility to land access functions.
 At the upper limit of the system (principal arterials, for example), are those facilities that emphasize traffic mobility (long, uninterrupted travel), whereas at the lower limits are those local roads and streets that emphasize access.